 1. What is a Compound-Complex Sentence?

-Compound-complex sentences are the most complicated sentences, like the name implies.
+Compound-complex sentences are the most complicated sentences, as their name implies.
 A compound-complex sentence has at least two independent clauses and at least one dependent clause.
-In simple terms, an independent clause can be a sentence on its own while a dependent clause cannot be a complete sentence.
+In simple terms, an independent clause can be a sentence on its own while a dependent clause cannot.

-Compound-complex sentences let us express longer thoughts, with more parts than other sentences let us use.
+Compound-complex sentences help us express longer more complicated thoughts, with more parts than other sentences.
 They’re good tools for explaining complicated ideas or describing long chains of events.

 2. Examples of compound-complex sentences

 Compound-complex sentences are surprisingly common.
 You probably see them a lot in books that you read for school, and even in books that you read for fun.
 Here are some examples to help you understand what makes a sentence a compound-complex sentence.

 Kate doesn’t like cartoons because they are loud, so she doesn’t watch them.

 This sentence has two independent clauses and one dependent clause.
 The dependent clause “because they are loud” cannot stand on its own as a complete sentence; it is dependent.
 As you’ve probably figured out, the independent clauses “Kate doesn’t like cartoons” and “she doesn’t watch them” can be complete sentences on their own.